1 Siniver Erez

 2 Zer – Gutman Limor

-Dr. Zer-Gutman established and maintains a database on lawyers’ professional ethics, where it is possible to easily retrieve rulings, articles, lists, and legislation.
 She served on two public committees that dealt with the legal profession in Israel.
 The first, in 2001, the public committee for reviewing internships and certification exams.
 The second, in 2013, the public committee for reviewing the Israel Bar Association.
-She wrote several bills for the Israel Bar Association, including advertising rules and various amendments to the Israeli Bar, Act.
+She also develops and consults on ethical codes for a wide range of public bodies and organizations, including the Prosecutor System’s Audit Commission, the Public Defender’s Youth Division, academic institutions, law clinics, and professional associations.

 2 Karako-Eyal Nili